Executive VP, General Counsel

-Jeffrey W. Martin is Chief Legal Officer and General Counsel for Civitas Senior Living, where he’s responsible for company-wide risk management and mitigation, setting and monitoring internal governance policies, resolving employee-related claims in Human Resources, managing outside counsel, and evaluating and weighing the inputs and impacts of taking any course of action.
+Jeffrey W. Martin is Chief Legal Officer and Executive VP, General Counsel for Civitas Senior Living, where he’s responsible for company-wide risk management and mitigation, setting and monitoring internal governance policies, resolving employee-related claims in Human Resources, managing outside counsel, and evaluating and weighing the inputs and impacts of taking any course of action.
 He is also charged with providing strategic, expert legal advice to senior management on a variety of matters, including mergers, acquisitions, and contract negotiations.

 Jeffrey was a trial litigator for the first 10 years of his legal career, where he represented Fortune 500 clients across the state and country in complex commercial and business disputes and insurance defense litigation.
 Initially, he served Civitas as its outside counsel.
 However, he quickly fell in love with the idea of spending every day working toward the end goal of providing the absolute best service and care for seniors and soon joined the company as General Counsel.
 He is known for his legal writing skills and his ability to calmly mediate what otherwise seem like impossible situations.